-You've probably heard of this book by now, and if you haven't please get yourself to the nearest book supplier and pick it up.
-Unless you are a very serious person.
+You've probably heard of this book by now, and if you haven't get yourself to the nearest book supplier and pick it up.
+Unless, of course, you are a Very Serious Person.
 Serious people should stay far away from this book.
 Although come to think of it, perhaps this book is the perfect antidote for seriousness.
+All ages.

 Books For Kids Who Love Things that Go

 Vroom Vroom Garbage Truck by Asia Citro, illustrated by Troy Cummings

 This absolutely delightful board book will have toddlers making their favorite garbage truck noises.
 The onomatopoeic and rhythmic text is so much fun to read aloud and the bold and colorful illustrations are spot on.
 Your tot will surely join in with their own sounds, too.
 Ages 1 and up.